-- 1. Submit a graduate application for admission and pay the non-refundable graduate application fee. - 2.
-Submit official transcript(s) from a regionally accredited institutions, of all undergraduate and graduate work (the undergraduate transcript must show the completion of a bachelor's degree).
+- 1. Submit a graduate application for admission and pay the non-refundable graduate application fee. - Submit official transcript(s) from a regionally accredited institutions, of all undergraduate and graduate work (the undergraduate transcript must show the completion of a bachelor's degree).
 The academic record should show promise of success as a graduate student. - 3.
-Submit appropriate recent (within five years) test scores on Graduate Record Examination or the Miller Analogies Test or a passing South Carolina score on the PRAXIS II (PLT) exam.
-A copy of a valid South Carolina teaching license may be used in lieu of test scores for M.Ed. programs. - 4.
+Submit current (taken within the last five years) passing scores on the appropriate test for the degree program applied:

+- a.
+M.Ed.
+Instructional Accommodation: GRE, Miller's Analogy, or current teaching license - b.
+M.Ed.
+Learning Disabilities: current teaching license - M.Ed.
+Teaching and Learning: GRE, Miller's Analogy, or current teaching license - d.
+M.A.T.
+Learning Disabilities: GRE, Miller's Analogy, Praxis II (PLT) - 4.
 Submit two letters of recommendation from professional associates or former professors who can attest to the academic potential of the applicant. - Submit a written statement of your philosophy of education, 300 to 500 words in length.
-Please include one's interests and reasons for seeking admission to the Master of Education or Master of Arts in Teaching program.
+Please include one's interests and reasons for seeking admission to the Master of Education or Master of Arts in Teaching program. - 6.
+Items 1-5 must be submitted in one packet to:

-Items 1-5 must be submitted in one packet to: School of Education Francis Marion University PO Box 100547 Florence, SC 29502-0547
+School of Education Francis Marion University PO Box 100547 Florence, SC 29502-0547

-- 7. To receive an application or for any questions, please visit online www.fmarion.edu/graduateprograms/. - 8.
-Acceptance is on the basis of the evaluation of the applicant's total academic profile.
+- 7. To receive an application or for any questions, please visit online www.fmarion.edu/graduateprograms/. - Acceptance is on the basis of the evaluation of the applicant's total academic profile.